Home>Weather and Climate>The Ultimate Guide To Growing And Caring For Hibiscus Flowers

 3. Seeds: While hibiscus seeds can be used for propagation, this method requires patience and may result in variations from the parent plant.
 To propagate hibiscus from seeds, collect mature seed pods and extract the seeds.
 Sow the seeds in a well-draining, moist potting mix and provide warmth and consistent moisture to support germination.
 Seed propagation allows for the potential discovery of unique traits and variations within the hibiscus progeny.

-Read more: Memphis Monthly Weather Guide
+Read more: Miami Average Temperature Guide

 Care for Propagated Plants